d1lv3rdn4/BlackhatAPIFuzzer/README.md

 - Build **curl PoCs**
 - Analyze **exploit chains**
 - Export an **HTML bug bounty report**
+- (LIMITATIONS) It's currently not modular obviously, it's all code within one file.
+So FFUF definately has advantages in other areas.
+I will slowly upgrade this more when I get time.

 Built for offensive security researchers, bug bounty hunters, and red teams who want more than just FFUF and Turbo Intruder.